nirs/nohands/README.md

 SPDX-License-Identifier: MIT
 -->

-# Demo - look ma no hands!
+# Look ma no hands!

 A little library for effortless demos.